Macy's to test Best Buy outlets in its stores

-Sept 8 (Reuters) - Macy’s Inc said on Tuesday that consumer electronics retailer Best Buy Co Inc will set up outlets in 10 Macy’s stores from November on a test basis.
+(Reuters) - Macy’s Inc (M.N) said on Tuesday that consumer electronics retailer Best Buy Co Inc (BBY.N) will set up outlets in 10 Macy’s stores from November on a test basis.

 The deal marks Macy’s return to selling consumer electronics in its stores, Macy’s President Jeff Gennette said in a statement.
 Macy’s sells some electronics through its website.